iusztinpaul/energy-forecasting/README.md

 Your `bucket admin service account` should have assigned the following role: `Storage Object Admin`<br/>
 Your `bucket read-only service account` should have assigned the following role: `Storage Object Viewer`<br/>

-Again, I want to highligh that at the time I am writing this course GCP storage is free until 5GB.
+Again, when I am writing this course, GCP storage is free until 5GB.

-**If you want everything to work with the default settings use the following names:**
+**If you want everything to work with the default settings, use the following names:**
 - create a `bucket` called `hourly-batch-predictions`
 - rename your `admin` JSON service key to `admin-buckets.json`
 - rename your `read-only` JSON service key to `read-buckets.json`

-If you want to see more step-by-step instructions checkout this [Medium article](placeholder Medium article).
+Check out our [Medium article](placeholder Medium article) for more step-by-step instructions.

 ### Deployment

 This step must only be finished if you want to deploy the code on GCP VMs and build the CI/CD with GitHub Actions.

 Note that this step might result in a few costs on GCP.
 It won't be much.
-While I was developing this course, I spent only ~20$, and it will probably be less for you.
+While developing this course, I spent only ~20$, which will probably be less for you.

 Also, you can get some free credits if you have a new GCP account.
 Just be sure to delete the resources after you finish the course.